BlackspearZero/Portfolio/README.md

 365 Days of Daily Commits

+A lot of these will focus on games, but the purpose isn't explicitly game dev, the purpose is to get coding and continue coding.
+To make coding a habit and use the same guilt trip that a program like DuoLingo does to keep you coming back to motivate myself.
+I want to create, script, modify, contribute, learn, and generally immerse myself more in the coding community and this is step 1.

 Day 1 -- Repo initizialized, workspace connected and repo cloned from there.
 The goal is not necessarily 365 big commits, but A. to build a portfolio outside of my ops work and B. to achieve consistency.
 This is the only day where a simple readme change will count, although documentation updates of any major significane will count.